ck4adventure/ck4adventure.github.io/my_collections/_recipes/persimmon-cookies-lucie-kiesz.md

 ---
 layout: page
-title: Lucie Kiesz's Persimmon Cookies
+title: Grandma's Persimmon Cookies
+author: Lucie Kiesz
 ---

 I remember my grandmother getting wonderfully ripe persimmons from friendly countryside neighbors who would leave their fruit out on a table and a box for the money, on the honor system.